Ezelceyhun/React-WebAPI-End-Project/Readme.md

 Full Stack Worked.
 The project belongs entirely to me.

-Backend: .NET 8.0 C# / Frontend: React/Html/Css/Js / Database: SQL Server
+Backend: .NET Core 8.0 C# / Frontend: React/Html/Css/Js / Database: SQL Server

 Swagger Documentation was Used to Help C# ASP.NET Core on the Backend Side.

-Debug / Information / Warning / Danger Logs are kept in the LogFile Folder.
+Debug / Information / Warning / Danger Logs are Kept in the LogFile Folder.

 When you create a new user, your password is encrypted with the SHA256 encryption function and written to the database.
 SHA256 cannot be decoded, so it is impossible to crack the password.